Rehearsal Venue / Times

 Usually 1st Sunday afternoon in the month in Culbokie

 Concentrating on the lighter side of Classical music with hopefully a few Film/Show tunes mixed in.
 Able to play at Grade 8 standard or above please.
 Not interested in Exam results, just musicality and technical ability.
 Need to be friendly with a good sense of humour.

 Mondays, 7-9pm, Bristo Baptist Church, Queensferry Road, Edinburgh

-We are a friendly community band open to wind and brass players of all ages and abilities.
+We are a friendly community band open to woodwind, brass and percussion players of all ages and abilities.
 We are particularly keen to hear from brass and percussion players at the moment.

 Wednesdays during term time, August to April, 7.30-9.30